Welcome to our new website

 We are unable to take responsibility for the safety of your belongings.
 We ask that you do not bring any valuables or large amounts of money with you and that you leave your mobile phone at home.

-TAU has to follow Trust guidance regarding Covid-19 precautions.
-If Covid-19 guidance allows, a friend or relative is welcome to accompany you to the Theatres Admission Unit, however due to the limited space and busy nature of the unit once you are admitted they will be asked to leave.
+TAU has to follow Trust guidance regarding infection control precautions.
+If this guidance allows, a friend or relative is welcome to accompany you to the Theatres Admission Unit, however due to the limited space and busy nature of the unit once you are admitted they will be asked to leave.
 If you feel you need someone to stay with you until you go for your operation please discuss this with your pre-assessment nurse.

 Please note if you are planned a day case, then unfortunately due to the nature of the day surgery unit, the Day Surgery Centre is not able to offer visiting times.
 Day Surgery Centre staff will contact your transport once you are ready for discharge.